 Thomas File Jr., MD, chair of the infectious disease division at Northeast Ohio Medical University, and president of the Infectious Diseases Society of America, addressed the topic in a recent media briefing.
 "I don’t think we're so concerned about produce, although anything that’s being touched by hands, where people could be having the virus on their hands, could potentially be at risk."
 He recommended that people wash their produce.

 What exactly is "community spread," and how is that related to coronavirus?

-It only solidifies the need for people to follow the CDC's preventive measures: stay at home; avoid close contact with other people, especially people who are sick; wear a cloth face covering, especially when social distancing isn't possible; try not to touch your eyes, nose, and mouth; frequently disinfect objects that are touched regularly; and wash your hands often with soap and water.
+It only solidifies the need for people to follow the CDC's preventive measures: avoid close contact with other people, especially people who are sick; wear a cloth face covering, especially when social distancing isn't possible; try not to touch your eyes, nose, and mouth; frequently disinfect objects that are touched regularly; and wash your hands often with soap and water.

 The information in this story is accurate as of press time.
 However, as the situation surrounding COVID-19 continues to evolve, it's possible that some data have changed since publication.
 While Health is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations for their own communities by using the CDC, WHO, and their local public health department as resources.